caiks/Alignment/README.md

 The Alignment repository is a literal Haskell implementation of some of the set-theoretic functions and structures described in the paper *The Theory and Practice of Induction by Alignment* at http://greenlake.co.uk/.

+The Alignment repository is designed with the goal of theoretical correctness rather performance.
+A fast implementation of *practicable inducers* is in the [AlignmentRepa repository](https://github.com/caiks/AlignmentRepa).

 ## Installation

-The Alignment module requires the Haskell platform to be installed.
-See https://www.haskell.org/downloads#platform.
+The Alignment module requires the [Haskell platform](https://www.haskell.org/downloads#platform) to be installed.

 For example in Ubuntu,
 ```